alastairmoody-madeye/Engineering-Ladders/README.md

 * Levels

 We can map out the performance profile for every role and level in every system.
 For example, let's says that a level three 3 has the following performance profile -
-* **Specializes**: is the go-to person for one or more technologies and takes initiative to learn new ones
+* **Specializes**: is the go-to person for one or more technologies used in the system and takes initiative to learn new ones
 * **Designs**: designs and implements medium to large size features while reducing the system's tech debt
 * **Supports**: proactively supports other team members and helps them to be successful
 * **Challenges**: challenges the team processes, looking for ways to improve them
-* **Team**: makes an impact on the whole team, not just on specific parts of it Which has the following profile on the radar -
+* **Team**: makes an impact on the whole team including members playing other roles Which has the following profile on the radar -
 ![System Dimensions](charts/Layr-Engineering-Path-SE3.png "Software Engineer 3")